Varieties of chord diagrams, braid group cohomology and degeneration of equality conditions: Proof of Lemma

-These generators $[M_j]$ were defined in \S 8 of \cite{fuks} by the following cycles $M_j \subset B(\R^2,2^j)$.
-Choose somehow two opposite points in the circle of radius $1$ with center at the origin in $\R^2$.
+These generators $[M_j] \in H_{2^j-1}(B(\R^2,2^j),\Z_2)$ were defined in \S 8 of \cite{fuks} by the following cycles $M_j \subset B(\R^2,2^j)$.
+Choose somehow two opposite points of the circle of radius $1$ with center at the origin in $\R^2$.
 Take two circles of a small radius $\varepsilon$ with centers at these points and choose somehow two opposite points in any of them.
 Take circles of radius $\varepsilon^2$ with centers at all obtained four points and choose two opposite points in any of them...
 Continuing, we obtain after the $j$-th step a $2^j$-configuration in $\R^2$.
 This construction includes $1+2+4 + \dots +2^{j-1}$ choices of opposite points in certain circles, so the set $M_j$ of all possible $2^j$-configurations which can be obtained in this way is $(2^j-1)$-dimensional.
-It is easy to see that it is a closed submanifold in $B(\R^2,2^j)$.
+It is easy to see that this set is a closed submanifold in $B(\R^2,2^j)$, and so it defines an element of the group $H_{2^j-1}(B(\R^2,2^j),\Z_2)$, $j \geq 1$.
+Finally, define the element $[M_0]\in H_0(B(\R^2,1), \Z_2)$ as the class of a single point.

-Unfortunately, this cycle obviously contains resonant configurations, and moreover all configurations of $M_j$ do not lie in $\R^2_+$.
-To avoid these problems, we modify the previous construction by 1) taking the circles of varying sizes, 2) replacing these circles by squares, and 3) shifting the resulting configurations into the half-plane $\R^2_+ \subset \R^2$ by a translation of the plane.
+Unfortunately, these cycles with $j>1$ contain configurations with resonances, and, moreover, all configurations of $M_j$ do not lie in $\R^2_+$.
+To avoid these problems, we modify the previous construction by 1) replacing circles with squares, 2) taking these squares of varying sizes, and 3) shifting the resulting configurations into the half-plane $\R^2_+ \subset \R^2$; see the next subsection.